 There are three major types of pension plans—defined benefit, money purchase, and target benefit.

 The most popular type of profit-sharing plans are 401(k) plans.
-Elective deferrals to these plans are limited to $12,000 for the year 2003.
+Elective deferrals to these plans have increased to $19,500 for the year 2020.
+In addition, there is a catch-up contribution amount of $6,500 for employees who are 50 years old or older.
 Contributions to a profit-sharing plan are not generally required, they can be discretionary each year.